HARRIERS ace Brian Smikle was delighted to be offered a deal by the club for next season but admit that he is weighing up his options.

 That was enough to persuade manager Steve Burr to talk Smikle and try and nail him down for the 2010-11 campaign in the Blue Square Bet Premier.

 Smikle has become one of the Aggborough outfit's slow-burning success stories.
-He signed for the club in 2006-07 and rarely started in the line-up but has gradually became one of the first names on the team-sheet.
+He signed for the club in 2006-07 and rarely started in the line-up but has gradually became one of the first names on

 He emerged as a dynamic goal-scoring midfielder last season and has continued to impress this campaign.